Sharon - Given 6 months to live

 impact that it would have on her life.
 Her newfound faith provided her with the fortitude to

-the losses of her parents and the father of her children in subsequent years
+the losses of her parents and the father of her children in subsequent years.
+Amidst this

 period of bereavement, she sought solace in the Word of God, drawing inspiration from